Celestine10/Loan-Prediction/README.md

-# Python and Flask
+# Loan Prediction With Python
-This is a Loan Prediction Machine Learning Project.
+This is a Loan Prediction Machine Learning Project Include Data Expolration and Visualization.